 RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

-WE SHOULD ELECT OUR NEXT PRESIDENT
+HOW WE SHOULD ELECT OUR NEXT PRESIDENT

-Imagine that the CEO of
+Imagine that the

-a CEO away from another company or interviewing several qualified applicants
+enticing a CEO away from another company or interviewing several qualified applicants

-the company's two hundred million dollar a year payroll and over six billion
+for the position to oversee the company's two hundred million dollar a year

-janitor to the senior VP of Marketing to become the next CEO, regardless of
+possible for anyone from the office janitor to the senior VP of Marketing to

-their background, education, temperament, or competency, if they can but garner
+or competency, if they can garner sufficient votes.

 Now let's imagine that within a few weeks of this announcement three strong